 top of page

-Before heading up, I always check live webcams.
-I usually search for the mountain name plus the word webcam on Google.
+That is why I always recommend that before heading up any mountain in Switzerland, you always check live webcams.
+I usually search for the mountain name plus the word "webcam" on Google.
 This shows real visibility, not just forecasts.

-This habit has saved me a lot of money and disappointment over the years.
+This practical tip has saved me and my visitors a lot of money and disappointment over the years.

-Booking directly often includes better prices, free breakfast, room upgrades and more flexible cancellation policies.
-In many cases, you get a noticeably better overall experience.
+Booking directly often means better prices, free breakfast, room upgrades, and more flexible cancellation policies.

 One important detail to check is whether bedding and linen are charged separately.
 This is still very common in Switzerland, especially in holiday apartments.